 |Pantone® Colours:||Blue 282, White, Red 186, Yellow 116|

 The Oxfordshire Flag is a community flag proclaiming the unique identity of this historic English county.

-The flag displays a banner of arms of the former Oxfordshire County Council, first granted in 1949 and widely used by organisations within the county.
+The flag displays a banner of arms of the former Oxfordshire County Council.
+These were first granted in 1949 and many local organisations use them.

 A number of local organisations supported this registration.
-They include: Oxfordshire Cricket Club; Oxfordshire Riding Club; Oxfordshire Hockey Association; Oxfordshire Army Cadet Force; Oxfordshire Home Guard Living History Group; Berkshire, Buckinghamshire and Oxfordshire Union of Golf Clubs; Oxfordshire County Pool; and Oxford and District Anglers Association.
+These include Oxfordshire Cricket Club, Oxfordshire Riding Club, Oxfordshire Hockey Association, Oxfordshire Army Cadet Force, Oxfordshire Home Guard Living History Group, Berkshire, Buckinghamshire and Oxfordshire Union of Golf Clubs, Oxfordshire County Pool and Oxford and District Anglers Association.

 The following communities in Oxfordshire have registered flags:

 Why not create or adopt a flag that celebrates your local identity?

 For further help and advice, please contact the Communities Vexillologist, .